 The Q&Z Expo Center made a Facebook post to confirm the name change, writing: “The festival is also not called ‘Herd Immunity’, and the name [is] no longer tied to any of our social media or promotion.”

 It added, as only 20 percent of the outdoor venue’s capacity would be used, “anyone has the choice and ability to social distance” if they choose to.

-For the record the venues land can accommodate up to 10,000 occupancy.
+For the record the venues land can accommodate up to a 10,000 occupancy.
 This is an OUTDOOR EVENT for 3 Days.
-We are only…
+We are…

 Static-X, Dope, Flaw, Bobaflex, Blacktop Mojo, Royal Bliss, as well as Adelitas Way are seven of the 15 bands set to perform at the festival, amongst several other cover and tribute bands.